 18. Is your medical school currently in the process of improving Education for Sustainable Healthcare (ESH)/planetary health education?
 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
 No, there are no improvements to planetary health education in progress.
-Score explanation: Please see MB21 section on this.
+Currently there are no plans for improving sustainable healthcare education.
+However, new public health staff are being employed as previous staff retired/left, who may address this issue later.

-$19. \ How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?$
+19. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
 6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
 4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
 0 There is minimal/no education for sustainable healthcare.
-Score explanation: Please see MB21 section on this.
+There is minimal/no education for sustainable healthcare.

 20. Bonus: Does your medical school have a program that offers incentives for faculty/departments to develop new planetary health/ESH courses and/or incorporate planetary health/ESH into existing courses?
 1 Yes, the medical school has an incentive program.
 0 No, the medical school does not have an incentive program.
+No, the medical school does not have an incentive program.